pancake-library/pancake/documentation/functions/pancake.init().md

 `end`

-Initiates pancake library with the window.pixelSize so the pancake virtual screen/window will fit in height of the game's window
+Initiates pancake library with the window.pixelSize so the pancake virtual screen/window will fit in height of the game's window.